VladimirKalachikhin/GaladrielMap-Demo-image/README.md

 ## Contains
+.ova and Raspbery Pi images contains:
 * Apache2
 * PHP7
 * TOR
 * gpsd
-* privoxy, disabled on default.
-Enable it by `systemctl enable privoxy`
 * mc
 * other

 ## On paid
-The Raspberry Pi bootable image available for $15 [via PayPal](https://paypal.me/VladimirKalachikhin) or [YandexMoney](https://yasobe.ru/na/galadrielmap) at [galadrielmap@gmail.com](mailto:galadrielmap@gmail.com).
+The Raspberry Pi bootable image available for $25 by [ЮMoney](https://sobe.ru/na/galadrielmap) or in another way.
 You can also order burn image to SD card the capacity you need.
 The cost will be $15 + the SD card cost + shipping cost.
 The Raspberry Pi image is fully configured and ready for operation.